Preface#

 - LR(1) Item ->

-class- Member variables
+Itemclass- Member variables

 - Member functions

-: converts to string representation for easy printing.- Special handling for the case where the production is empty.
+__hash__and__eq__: distinguish instances, facilitating the use of set types.__str__: converts to string representation for easy printing.- Special handling for the case where the production is empty.

 - Member variables